akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

     legislation.
 The State will facilitate the development and approval of the plan.

-> The Master Project Management Plan will detail the contractor's
+> The Offeror and the State will leverage the product backlog to define
+> and execute security related activities, including activities to
-> approach to all facets of security in relation to the proposed
+> complete security plans and/or security plan updates.
+Due to the
-> application.
-They will include listings of detailed tasks with task
-> descriptions and schedules.
-The contractor shall submit to the State
-> Project Manager draft versions of each Security plan for review and
-> comment within four (4) weeks of the project‘s initiation.
-State
+> complexities of the required security planning documentation, the
-> comments shall be returned to the Contractor two weeks later.
+> Offeror will roadmap the security plan development approach with the
-> Contractor shall submit a final Security Plan within two (2) weeks of
+> State within the first two iterations of contract execution.
+This
-> receipt of State’s comments on the draft Security plan.
+> roadmap will be submitted to the Department Security Office and/or
+> their designees for review and approval.

 ![](./media/image8.png)